-Approximately eight weeks after the final class session each quarter, the Registrar's Office will mail a copy of an unofficial transcript to each student.
+Approximately six weeks after the conclusion of each quarter, the Registrar's Office will mail a copy of an unofficial transcript to each student.
 The transcript includes all of the student's courses and grades as well as the quarterly and cumulative grade point averages.
 To ensure receipt of the unofficial transcript, please update any changes in address by contacting the Registrar's Office or using the My.Pacifica account.